jfcalvo/jfcalvo.github.com/_posts/2013-08-22-some-useful-ruby-rails-gems.markdown

 Control MacOS services using `launchctl` is a pain so `lunchy` offer us a really easy wrapper around `launchctl` command.

-To show all the available services in your system you can use the command `lunchy ls`:
+To show all the available services in your system you can use the command `lunchy ls:

 {% highlight bash %}
 $ lunchy ls